Prunoideae/MitoFlex/README.md

 ## 1.1 Platform

 MitoFlex is developed under `Ubuntu 18.04.3 LTS on Windows Subsystem of Linux(WSL2)`, compiled and tested under `CentOS release 7.3.1611`.
+Unix like system should work fine, but since some part of the program is compiled in Ubuntu, MitoFlex may have risk to fail if running on other OS, like MacOS, Windows system is obviously not suitable to run MitoFlex.

 ## 1.2 Storage

-Installing MitoFlex requires abount 1~2GB of disk space.
+Installing MitoFlex requires abount 1~2GB of disk space (Including dependency packages).
 Assembling needs about 50% to 200% of raw data's size to create and store temp files each run.
-Temp files could be deleted after the run, though you may find something useful in it.
+Temp files could be deleted after the run, which will reduce the result to about 100MB size.

 ## 1.3 Memory